BlastHappy82/AureTrix_driver/README.md

 ## Acknowledgments

 - Built with the `@sparklinkplayjoy/sdk-keyboard` package for robust keyboard communication.
-- Powered by Vue.js, TypeScript, and Tailwind CSS for a modern, responsive UI.
+- Powered by Vue.js, TypeScript.
 - Inspired by professional keyboard driver interfaces and WebHID technology.

 ## Contact